Generalization of semi-regular sequences: Maximal Gr\"{o}bner basis degree, variants of genericness, and related conjectures: Introduction

 \section{Introduction}

 In the theory of polynomial rings over fields, Gr\"{o}bner bases introduced first by Buchberger~\cite{Buchberger} provide various methods for investigating important properties of an ideal and its associated algebraic variety.
 Here, a Gr\"{o}bner basis is defined as a special kind of its generator set, relative to a monomial ordering.
 Buchberger also presented the first algorithm (Buchberger's algorithm) for computing Gr\"{o}bner bases.
 Lazard's formulation in \cite{Lazard} and \cite{Lazard81} relates the problem of computing Gr\"{o}bner bases to the problem of reducing so-called Macaulay matrices.
-FGLM~\cite{FGLM} and Gr\"{o}bner walk~\cite{GroebnerWalk} were propsed as algorithms that efficiently convert a given Gr\"{o}bner basis to a Gr\"{o}bner basis with respect to another monomial ordering; Hilbert driven~\cite{Tra} can be also applied to such a conversion.
-Faug\`{e}re's proposed his innovative algorithms $F_4$~\cite{F4} and $F_5$~\cite{F5} allowing one to quite efficiently compute Gr\"{o}bner bases, and these are nowadays state-of-the-art algorithms.
+FGLM~\cite{FGLM} and Gr\"{o}bner walk~\cite{GroebnerWalk} were {proposed} as algorithms that efficiently convert a given Gr\"{o}bner basis to a Gr\"{o}bner basis with respect to another monomial ordering; Hilbert driven {algorithm}~\cite{Tra} can be also applied to such a conversion. {Faug\`{e}re} proposed his innovative algorithms $F_4$~\cite{F4} and $F_5$~\cite{F5} allowing one to quite efficiently compute Gr\"{o}bner bases, and these are nowadays state-of-the-art algorithms.
 We refer to \cite{EF} for a survey on signature-based algorithms including $F_5$.
 Thanks to Gr\"{o}bner basis conversion algorithms, it is important to estimate the complexity of computing a Gr\"{o}bner basis with respect to a specific monomial ordering.
-In this paper, we consider only the case of {\it graded} monomial orderings.
+(Throughout this paper, all the complexities are measured by the number of arithmetic operations in a field to which all the coefficients of the input polynomials belong.)
+In this paper, we consider only the case of {\it graded} monomial orderings; in particular, we adopt a graded reverse lexicographic ordering.